-According to a study by Aberdeen in 2015, we've seen a 59% increase in the cost of downtime over the past three years across all industries.
+According to a study by Aberdeen, we've seen a 59% increase in the cost of downtime over the past three years across all industries.
 Aside from the capital cost and penalties associated with unplanned downtime, decreased customer trust, lack of productivity, and disruption in the supply chain are commonly seen ripple effects associated with it.
 Maintenance professionals look to the Maintenance Maturity Model to organize their assets and associated maintenance activities.
 At the top of that pyramid is Reliability Centered Maintenance.

 What is Reliability Centered Maintenance (RCM)?